-17 So that is actually why I am not in a position to 18 put before you, Mr Chairman, the position of the experts on the various clinical matters relating to Adam.
-19 It's 20 something that needs to be considered very, very 21 carefully, both in terms of their views -- some of the experts' views may have shifted, their views in relation 22 23 to each other's views -- and how all that fits or works 24 or relates to the actual evidence, what the people were actually doing, what they thought they were doing, why 25
+So that is actually why I am not in a position to put before you, Mr Chairman, the position of the experts on the various clinical matters relating to Adam.
+It's something that needs to be considered very, very carefully, both in terms of their views -- some of the experts' views may have shifted, their views in relation to each other's views -- and how all that fits or works or relates to the actual evidence, what the people were actually doing, what they thought they were doing, why territory.

-1 they thought they were doing it on 26 and

-2 27 November 1995.

-That historical perspective is also important.
-But it takes time and we hope that we will have that.
-We intend to have that worked through so that I can conclude this opening when this hearing resumes on 16 April.
-But I hope you will understand the reason for it.
+- 1 they thought they were doing it on 26 and - 2 27 November 1995. - 3 That historical perspective is also important.
+But - 4 it takes time and we hope that we will have that.
+We - 5 intend to have that worked through so that I can - 6 conclude this opening when this hearing resumes on - 7 16 April.
+But I hope you will understand the reason for - 8 it.

-9 So let's go to putting Adam on the transplant register.
+- so let's go to putting Adam on the transplant register.
 If I can just recap a little bit.
-A large 10 part of what I was doing yesterday was actually to set 11 12 out the evidence that we had, what it related to, where 13 we got it from and, to some extent, to try and indicate its significance.
-What I'm entering into now is to look 14 15 at what the issues actually are, what the issues are that we may be seeking to address in the oral hearing 16 17 and why they are issues.
-So it's not really possible to 18 get into the issues until you survey the territory and 19 yesterday, in large part, was about surveying the territory.
-20 of the important things in that period, apart from his general condition leading up to it, is the decision to actually put him on the transplant register, and that's where we are now.
+A large part of what I was doing yesterday was actually to set out the evidence that we had, what it related to, where we got it from and, to some extent, to try and indicate its significance.
+What I'm entering into now is to look at what the issues actually are, what the issues are that we may be seeking to address in the oral hearing and why they are issues.
+So it's not really possible to get into the issues until you survey the territory and yesterday, in large part, was about surveying the - We now come to the issues.
+Let's start with putting Adam on the transplant register.
+I have, just to recap again for you, looked at these issues from a number of different periods.
+Here, we are dealing with his pre-surgical period, if I can put it that way.
+And one of the important things in that period, apart from his general condition leading up to it, is the decision to actually put him on the transplant register, and that's where we are now.